ESGF/esgf-installer/docs/autoinstall_usage.rst

-The autoinstaller file, esgf.properties, can be used to configure options pre-installation so that the install script will run with no further user input.
+The autoinstaller file, esgf.properties, can be used to configure options so that the install script will run with no further user input.
 Below are descriptions of the configuration options.
 If an option is left blank, the user will be prompted for input for that option unless otherwise denoted.
+Note that after running the bootstapper the file will be located at ``/esg/config/esgf.properties`` and the parameters should be edited there.
 Autoinstaller Configuration Options
 ******************************************
 ==================================================  =====